 What: A variety of miniature snacks, often served on sliced bread or a cracker.
 Combinations are endless – stuffed olives, battered squid, tiny meat-filled pastries, fried potatoes with spicy tomato sauce, etc.

 Where: Originates from Spain, can be found where Spanish food is served.
-Fairly cheap in Spain at markets (often more of a novelty/pricier item outside Europe).
+Fairly cheap in Spain at local food markets (often more of a novelty/pricier item outside Europe).

 Price: $1-$3 USD per piece